German Army (1935–1945)

-The German Army (Heer, /de/; lit. 'army') was the land forces component of the Wehrmacht, (Note: Though "Wehrmacht" is often erroneously used to refer only to the Army, it also included the Kriegsmarine (Navy) and the Luftwaffe (Air Force).) the regular armed forces of Nazi Germany, from 1935 until it effectively ceased to exist in 1945 and then was formally dissolved in August 1946.
+The German Army (Deutsches Heer, /de/ /de/) was the land forces component of the Wehrmacht, (Note: Though "Wehrmacht" is often erroneously used to refer only to the Army, it also included the Kriegsmarine (Navy) and the Luftwaffe (Air Force).) the regular armed forces of Nazi Germany, from 1935 until it effectively ceased to exist in 1945 and then was formally dissolved in August 1946.
 During World War II, a total of about 13.6 million volunteers and conscripts served in the German Army.

 Only 17 months after Adolf Hitler announced the German rearmament programme in 1935, the army reached its projected goal of 36 divisions.
 During the autumn of 1937, two more corps were formed.
 In 1938 four additional corps were formed with the inclusion of the five divisions of the Austrian Army after the annexation of Austria by Germany in March.
 During the period of its expansion under Hitler, the German Army continued to develop concepts pioneered during World War I, combining ground and air units into combined arms forces.
 Coupled with operational and tactical methods such as encirclements and "battle of annihilation", the German military managed quick victories in the two initial years of World War II, a new style of warfare described as Blitzkrieg (lightning war) for its speed and destructive power.
+The army was also extensively involved in war crimes, including complicity in the Holocaust, the mass death of Soviet prisoners of war, and reprisals against civilians in occupied territories, contradicting the postwar myth of the clean Wehrmacht.